-I've been smoking, vaping, eating, dabbing and occasionally growing cannabis for over 15 years.
 I've spent countless hours reading perspectives, trip reports, guides, and science journals about cannabis, getting high, and the body.
 I've talked to everyone from original era hippies to modern dispensary owners, and I've lit up with some wonderful and weird folk all along the western coast.
 Along the way, I've picked up, tested, and refined a small collection of tips I consider a crash course in stoner survival.

 As best as you can, resist the urge to light up more than once a day.
 It's much better if you keep it to only once or twice a week (or less), but once you start dosing twice or more a day, your tolerance shoots up, you feel all your highs less, and you start to feel like you want bigger, stronger doses.
 But they won't bring back the magic of your early sessions.
 The only way to hold on to that is to actively keep your tolerance low.

 Hopefully all your sessions go great.
 But eventually, it's probable that you have a Bad Time.
 A bad trip on cannabis isn't nearly as intense as other drugs, but that doesn't mean much to someone going through one.
 Do yourself a favor, and give a name to the feeling of "discomfort caused by drugs".
 I call it "feeling wiggy".
 The benefit of having a name is that you don't leave yourself wondering what's going on.
 If you don't know you're wiggy, you might legit turn paranoid and start thinking yourself into a problem.
 But with a name, you can say "Oh, I'm feeling wiggy, but that's because I'm high."
 Wiggy will fade, just acknowledge it, make a change to your environment if needed (put on music, get a snack, go to a different area), and it will subside pretty quick.